gitforhzc/sharewiki/deploy/gitpage-hexo.md

 > refer to [GitHubPages](https://pages.github.com/)

 1. create a repository named username.github.io
-2. access your GitHubPages at https://username.github.io
+2. access your GitHubPages to https://username.github.io
 ```
 for example:
-my username of GitHUb account is gitforhzc, do two things:
+my username of GitHub account is gitforhzc, now do two things:
     1. new repository named gitforhzc.github.io
+    2. create index.html which is to show home page
-    2. open browser and access https://gitforhzc.github.io
+    3. open browser and access https://gitforhzc.github.io
 ```

 ## deploy heox on GitHubPages